WANGkevinCUHK/Bundle_eric/README.md

 # back end system introuction

 ## front words
-> This is a back-end system based on flask framework , mysql database</b>
+> This is a back-end system based on flask framework , mysql database. <br>
-> I suppose I've achieved all the functionality requested in the pdf</b>
+> I suppose I've achieved all the functionality requested in the pdf. <br>

-> Moreover, I add a new function: friend recommendation which is a must for apps like Bundle(I suppose) and many other functions which is must for developing afterwards like deletion and linking.
+> Moreover, I add a new function: friend recommendation which is a must for apps like Bundle(I suppose) and many other functions like deletion and linking for afterward developing.

-> I enjoyed the process from learning to building the whole system and really hope I can continue doing such a interesting thing with interesting people regardless my role </b>
+> I enjoyed the process from learning to building the whole system and really hope I can continue doing such a interesting thing with interesting people regardless my role <br>

 > Looking forward to hearing that I can join and let's do something different!

 ## First of all, I will introduce my technology stack selection